 Beginning in 1910, the well-remembered Apple Annuals developed as a central part of the fairs, sometimes held in Watsonville's Civic Auditorium; other years in Santa Cruz and various parts of the county.
 At the first Apple Annual, California's Governor James N. Gillett made good his earlier promise to come to Watsonville if its citizens would bake him an apple pie.
 On October 9, 1910, they presented to him an apple pie three feet in diameter, with a wooden spoon big enough to do it justice.

 The approach of World War I brought the Apple Annuals to a close, along with a whole way of life.
 Then in 1930, horse racing pari-mutuel tax returns from betting at the track began to be used to support district and county fairs, as well as agriculture colleges and agriculture research in California.
 These state funds were made available to help finance a permanent site for the Fair.
-California appropriated $5,000 in 1940 toward the $8,500 price for leasing 105 acres of the Peter Petersen tract on Hecker Pass Road for five years, and the Agriculture District drew the other $3,500 from its treasury.
+California appropriated $5,000 in 1940 toward the $8,500 purchase price for the 105 acres of the Peter Petersen tract on Hecker Pass Road, and the Agriculture District drew the other $3,500 from its treasury.
 In May 1941, the deal was finalized.
 Barns, sheds and outbuildings were cleaned up.
 It was doubted that the fair could be held at the new location that very year, but it did open on October 16.
 It took an estimated 300 persons, toiling all day long, to get the booths built, exhibits placed, electricity installed and everything ready to function smoothly.

 The county's horse-loving culture kicked off the new era in Santa Cruz County Fairs with a remarkable barbeque on Sunday afternoon, Ocotber 5th.
 Virtually everyone present arrived on horseback or in horse-drawn vehicles, including hay wagons.
 Riders came from Santa Cruz and as far as Gilroy, Salinas and Hollister.
 Three hundred people gathered in the new 120' x 340' horse arena for an informal dedication of the grounds.